Bryant-Lake Bowl

-Bryant-Lake Bowl, locally nicknamed BLB, is a bowling alley, restaurant, bar, and 90-seat theatre in the Uptown neighborhood of Minneapolis, Minnesota.
+Bryant-Lake Bowl, locally nicknamed BLB, is a bowling alley, restaurant, bar, and 90-seat theatre in Uptown Minneapolis, Minnesota.
 Best known for its evening entertainment and Cheap Date Night specials (two meals, drinks, and a round of bowling for $28) BLB is also a reliable brunch stop.
 The theatre is a venue for cabaret and wide variety of other stage productions.
 It is a host of the annual Minnesota Fringe Festival.

 Originally a garage, the building was converted into a bowling alley in 1936.
 In 1959, Minnesota bowling champion Bill Drouches bought the bowling alley.
 Kim Bartmann bought the business in 1993, restoring the building, opening a restaurant, and converting the game room into a 90-seat theatre.
 In 2018, Bryant-Lake Bowl was sold by Bartmann to longtime employee Erica Gilbert.

+Bryant-Lake Bowl was featured in a 2008 episode of Food Network's Diners, Drive-Ins and Dives, hosted by Guy Fieri.
+It has also been credited as inspiring the name of the band Lake Street Dive.

 In 2004, Bryant-Lake Bowl hosted the signing ceremony for a city ordinance making Minneapolis restaurants and bars free of tobacco smoke.

-Bryant-Lake Bowl was featured in a 2008 episode of Food Network's Diners, Drive-Ins and Dives, hosted by Guy Fieri.

-In 2021, Bryant-Lake Bowl released an 87 second promotional video called Right Up Our Alley, made in one continuous shot by drone operator Jay Christensen, which went viral and garnered praise from several critics.
+In 2021, Bryant-Lake Bowl released an 87-second promotional video called Right Up Our Alley, made in one continuous shot by drone operator Jay Christensen, which went viral and garnered praise from several critics.

+In 2025, Bryant-Lake Bowl was named fourth-best bowling alley in the United States in a Newsweek readers' poll.

+The bar's theater hosts regular shows by theater companies and musicians.
+Several live albums have been recorded there, including Dan Wilson's 1998 Dan Wilson Live @ Bryant Lake Bowl, Oddjobs' Live! at the Bryant-Lake Bowl, 17–18 August 2001, and Koerner, Ray & Glover's 1996 album One Foot in the Groove.